| This study of the Rosario

 for the economic prosperity of the region, poses authorities, businessmen

 and neighbours with the challenge of sustainable resource management.
+The issue under study Two levels are identified

-in terms of the environmental issue:
+in terms of the environmental issue: 1) the

 impact itself, as a technological problem that can be assessed with

-"technical" measures or studies; and
+"technical" measures or studies; and 2) the

 level of awareness on the part of different stakeholders that are involved